Updated: 4/18/2022 | April 18th, 2022

 Book Your Flight

-Use Skyscanner or Momondo to find a cheap flight.
-They are my two favorite search engines because they search websites and airlines around the globe so you always know no stone is left unturned.
-Start with Skyscanner first though because they have the biggest reach!
+Use Skyscanner to find a cheap flight.
+It is my favorite search engine, because it searches websites and airlines around the globe, so you always know no stone is being left unturned.

 Book Your Accommodation

-You can book your hostel with Hostelworld as they have the biggest inventory and best deals.
-If you want to stay somewhere other than a hostel, use Booking.com as they consistently return the cheapest rates for guesthouses and cheap hotels.
+You can book your hostel with Hostelworld, as it has the biggest inventory and best deals.
+If you want to stay somewhere other than a hostel, use Booking.com as it consistently returns the cheapest rates for guesthouses and hotels.

 Don’t Forget Travel Insurance

-Travel insurance will protect you against illness, injury, theft, and cancellations.
+Travel insurance will protect you against illness, injury, theft, and cancelations.
 It’s comprehensive protection in case anything goes wrong.
-I never go on a trip without it as I’ve had to use it many times in the past.
+I never go on a trip without it, as I’ve had to use it many times in the past.
 My favorite companies that offer the best service and value are:

 Looking for the Best Companies to Save Money With?

 Check out my resource page for the best companies to use when you travel.
 I list all the ones I use to save money when I’m on the road.
-They will save you money when you travel too.
+They will save you money too.

 Need a Guide?